 - The editor reviews submissions and takes an initial decision to accept, request revisions or reject.

-- A member of the review board conducts a full evaluation, and provides a short report with a recommendation to accept, request revisions or reject.
-The report is published as an online attachment to the publication.
+- A member of the scientific advisory board conducts a full evaluation, and provides a short report with a recommendation to accept, request revisions or reject.
 In case of disagreement in the evaluation with the editor, an external reviewer can be sollicited.

 Formatting and Style

 Please submit your paper in plain text in one of the following file format: .txt, .odt, .doc/.dox, .xml.
 We do not accept Latex.
 Do not apply any styling or formatting (except e.g. italics) to the text, keep it as plain as possible (e.g. no extra spaces between paragraphs, no indent for quotes, etc.).
 Your text will be processed and typeset by us in the standard JATS/XML format.